-Khan (2006) and An-Naim (2009) advocate the democratizing of understanding the Islamic teachings and the public negotiation of the meaning of sharia which is socially, politically, and historically constructed.
-That is, there should be no monopoly over the interpretation of sharia because Islamic law has been interpreted by different schools of thought and therefore each citizen has an equal right and responsibility to share his/her input about the meaning and implications of sharia through public reasoning (An-Naim 2009).
+Khan (2006) and An-Naim (2009) advocate democratising interpretations of Islamic teachings and the public negotiation of the meaning of sharia which is socially, politically and historically constructed.
+That is, there should be no monopoly over the interpretation of sharia; Islamic law has been interpreted by different schools of thought and therefore each citizen has an equal right and responsibility to share his or her input about the meaning and implications of sharia through public reasoning (An-Naim 2009).
 For liberal Muslims, the democratic political system sets the boundaries for religion and not the opposite.

-The democratization of religious interpretation is supported by many other scholars and progressive Muslims (Armajani 2004; Safi 2003).
+The democratisation of religious interpretation is supported by many other scholars and progressive Muslims (Armajani 2004; Safi 2003).
 For instance, Soroush (2000, 1998) asserts that Muslims should make a distinction between religion as a faith and religious knowledge as a human interpretation of this faith.
-The religious truth is absolute but its meaning (human knowledge) is open for multiple interpretations according to Muslims’ circumstances and therefore it is a situated and relative knowledge (Filali-Ansary 2003).
+Religious truth is absolute but its meaning (human knowledge) is open to multiple interpretations according to Muslims’ circumstances and therefore it is a context-dependent and relative knowledge (Filali-Ansary 2003).
 Noor (2002, 25) explains:

-…throughout the development of Islam there have been different schools of thoughts and ideas, different approaches and interpretations of what Islam is and what it means…the actual lived experience of Islam has always been culturally and historically specific and bound by the immediate circumstances of its location in time and space.
+throughout the development of Islam there have been different schools of thoughts and ideas, different approaches and interpretations of what Islam is and what it means…the actual lived experience of Islam has always been culturally and historically specific and bound by the immediate circumstances of its location in time and space.

-Other liberal scholars highlight the significance of historicizing and contextualizing the understanding of the Quranic and Sunna teachings.
-Otherwise Muslims will stuck in the Islam of the seventh century Arabia and will misinterpret and misappropriate the Quranic verses (Armajani 2004).
-Moosa (2003) clarifies in Saada and Gross (2016) that reasoning is socially constructed and that “each verse or cluster of verses in the Quran attempts to fulfill a larger social, ethical, or religious function and this means that revelation is understood by a community of believers who read, listen, and recite the Quran based on their experiences and these experiences become the grounds for innovation, change, and adaptation” (p.
-11).
-Rahman (1982) confirms that the Quran should not be viewed as legal text (as many Islamist-Salafi think of it) but a book of theological and moral principles which encourages Muslims to achieve a just socio-economic order and, therefore, it should be interpreted thematically by placing an emphasis on the essence of Islam which underlines values of egalitarianism, religious tolerance, freedom and justice (Panjwani 2012; Rahman 1982).
+Other liberal scholars highlight the significance of historicising and contextualising the understanding of the Quranic and Sunna teachings.
+Otherwise Muslims will remain stuck in the Islam of the seventh century Arabia and thus misinterpreting and misappropriating the Quranic verses (Armajani 2004).
+Moosa (2003) clarifies in Saada and Gross (2016, 11) that reasoning is socially constructed and that:

+each verse or cluster of verses in the Quran attempts to fulfil a larger social, ethical, or religious function and this means that revelation is understood by a community of believers who read, listen, and recite the Quran based on their experiences and these experiences become the grounds for innovation, change, and adaptation

+Rahman (1982) confirms that the Quran should not be viewed as legal text (as is done by many Islamist-Salafis) but a book of theological and moral principles which encourages Muslims to achieve a just socio-economic order.
+It should be interpreted thematically by placing an emphasis on the essence of Islam which underlines values of egalitarianism, religious tolerance, freedom and justice (Panjwani 2012; Rahman 1982).

 Abdulkarim Soroush (2000) makes a more sophisticated claim in his support of democracy in Muslim societies.
-He argues that freedom of thought and conscience are the prerequisite qualification for the practice of reasoning which leads to faith and truth.
-Soroush views “reason as a defining characteristic of humanity and freedom as a necessary existential condition for that humanity to thrive” (Khan, 2006, 165).
-He believes that each Muslim must have the freedom to thinking so that he/she is able to use their minds in evaluating what is moral, reasonable, and worthwhile.
+He argues that freedom of thought and conscience are a prerequisite qualification for the practice of reasoning which leads to faith and truth.
+Soroush views 'reason as a defining characteristic of humanity and freedom as a necessary existential condition for that humanity to thrive' (Khan, 2006, 165).
+He believes that each Muslim must have freedom of thought so that they are able to use their minds to evaluate what is moral, reasonable and worthwhile.
 Soroush concludes that Islam is compatible with freedom and reasoning and these virtues are basic elements of democracy.